Charles Hector Fernandez: Early life

 His primary schooling was in Sekolah Rendah Jalan Bahagia, Temerloh.
 His lower secondary education was in Sekolah Menengah Rendah Jalan Bahagia (Form 1–3), and thereafter Sekolah Menengah Abu Bakar (Form 4–5).
 He then continued his upper secondary education in Sekolah Sultan Abu Bakar, Kuantan, Pahang during which he also held the position of President of the Sixth Form Society.

 After that, he was admitted to University of Malaya, where he pursued a bachelor's degree in Science (Genetics).
 He was elected into the University of Malaya Students Union, and held the position of Welfare Secretary.
 He was also a founder member of the Social Service Club (Persatuan Perkhidmatan Masyarakat) - an initiative of unifying students irrespective of racial, religious and political differences.

 After graduation he worked with the National Office for Human Development, then SUARAM and thereafter has been a lawyer.
 In 1993, he was instrumental in developing and getting "The Malaysian Human Rights Charter" which was by adopted by some 50 NGOS in 1993.

 In 1994, he obtained his Bachelor of Law (LLB) from University of London, and Certificate of Legal Practice in 1995.
 He was called to the Bar in October 1996.
-He has been a practicing lawyer since.
+His master was the late Haji Sulaiman Abdullah.
+He has been a practicing lawyer since then.